 Adding a fraud alert to your credit report

-Adding a fraud alert to your credit report is an effective way to protect your social security number and the private account details associated with it.
-You can do this by calling the three major credit bureaus or by using their online reporting options.
+Adding a fraud alert to your credit report is an effective way to protect your social security number and its private account details.
+You can call the three major credit bureaus or use their online reporting options.

-If you’re in the military, you can choose to add a military-style fraud alert to your credit report.
+You can add a military-style fraud alert to your credit report if you’re in the military.
 This will keep companies from sending you offers unless they verify your identity.
 These alerts last 90 days and can be renewed annually.

 Monitoring your credit report for signs of fraud

-If you’ve been a victim of identity fraud, it’s important to monitor your credit report for signs of fraud.
+If you’ve been a victim of identity fraud, monitoring your credit report for signs of fraud is important.
 TransUnion offers three types of fraud alerts.
 The first, called the initial alert, will remain on your credit report for one year.
 An extended fraud alert, on the other hand, will remain on your report for seven years.
 This type of fraud alert requires additional documentation but can help protect you from future fraud attempts.

 If you notice any new or unfamiliar charges or inquiries on your credit report, you should dispute them.
-This activity will appear on your credit report and may impact your overall credit score.
-In 2020, credit card fraud was the second-most common form of ID theft, and more than two million people reported being victims of this crime.
+This activity will appear on your credit report and may impact your credit score.
+In 2020, credit card fraud was the second most common form of ID theft, with more than two million victims.
 The best way to protect yourself from financial fraud is to monitor your bank accounts and credit reports for unusual activity.

 When you check your credit report for signs of fraud, look for unusually large amounts of debt and sudden changes in your credit score.
 Fraudsters may use your name to open new accounts, and they can even file for bankruptcy in your name!
 This can severely damage your credit score.